Solutions

 Not-for-profit launderette offers a cheap place to wash and dry clothes and a warm, welcoming space for the community.

-Parents and staff work together to provide high-quality, affordable childcare at this co-operative nursery.
+Parents collaborate with skilled staff to provide high-quality affordable care at this well-established nursery.

 • The Clipper